Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services.md

 Used to group your Services.
 Select one from the pre-defined list

 ### Portfolio Status
 The Service Portfolio Status uses some industry standard conventions for determining the state of the service.
-These statuses include Pipeline, Catalog, and Retired
+These statuses include Pipeline, Catalog, and Retired.

 * **Pipeline**<br>This status is generally used as a planning state.
 While the status is Pipeline, the service will remain hidden from customers and support staff to allow for planning and setup of the service.
 * **Catalog**<br>Once all of the required configuration and setup is complete a service status can be set to Catalog.
 Once in the status of Catalog, the service will be live and available for selection by support staff when raising a request on the Services form in Progressive Capture, or for subscribers of the Service raising requests via the Self Service Portals.